2i2c-org/team-compass/practices/development.md

 - Have a team member assigned to each item on the board
 :::

-The Sprint Board is broken down into these columns:
+The Cycle Board is broken down into these columns:

 - {guilabel}`Up Next` Items that are ready to be worked on.
 - {guilabel}`In progress` An item that a team member is currently working towards.
 - {guilabel}`Done` Items that are complete!
-These should be celebrated archived in the next Sprint Planning meeting.
+These should be celebrated archived in the next Cycle Planning meeting.

 In addition, we have a few other pieces of metadata to signal different kind of actions that would be needed